 There are three data types that can be collected through retail audit:

 - Observational Data: Information that gives a picture of the location being audited; for example stock conditions, competitive map, or service environment.

-- Activity Data: Data on the behaviour or action of the team at an area being evaluated.
-Brands can then measure if operations are sufficient in meeting standards.
+- Activity Data: Data on the behavior or action of the team in an area being evaluated.
+Brands can then measure if operations are sufficient to meet standards.

 - Sales Data: Data on the sales volume level of a product at a certain store in a certain period of determined time.
 These data may already be available in routine sales reports, but when combined with observational data or activity data, they may result in important insight for retail businesses.

 3. Making the agreement with parties to be audited

 In safeguarding the study to go according to plan, make an agreement with the parties to be audited; store A, B, or C. This cannot be neglected, as the stores need to prepare the necessary data.
 To simplify this process, decide on a representative from each area that will be audited.
 Then contact these stores to ready all requirements.

 It is finally time to execute the retail audit in the field.
 Begin by collecting all required data.
 Keep records; if necessary also document them in photo or video.
 This may come in handy, for example, to double-check a product’s placement on a display shelf.
 To aid with this endeavor, there are now many software that tackle data collection from retail audits.
 Utilize these to more efficiently execute data collection.